Donald Trump — like it or not — is officially our President. He was sworn in today, Jan. 20, 2017, during a historic inauguration ceremony.

 During the presidential inauguration, the president is sworn in on a Bible.
 The Bibles are often heirlooms.
 The Bible may be open or closed, and different presidents have opened the Bible to different pages.
 Ronald W. Reagan used a family Bible given to him by his mother.
 President Obama used the same Bible Abraham Lincoln used at his presidential inauguration.

 Trump was sworn in on two Bibles: One of his own that was a gift from his mother when he graduated from Sunday Church Primary School in 1955, and Lincoln’s Bible, according to a press release.

 8. The presidential inauguration is an all-day event

 There are lots of events throughout the day during the inaugural ceremonies.
 These include the procession to the Capitol, the vice president’s swearing-in ceremony, the Inaugural Address, the Inaugural Parade and the Inaugural Ball.

-President Barack H. Obama’s first Inaugural Ceremony involved many firsts
+9. President Barack H. Obama’s initial Inaugural Ceremony involved many firsts

 On January 20, 2009, President Obama’s inauguration was the largest inauguration attendance in U.S. history.
 It was also the largest attendance of any event in Washington DC’s history.
 He was the first African-American to hold the office of President of the United States, and the first Hawaiian-born citizen.

-Presidents have been sworn into office 69 times, but this is the 57th presidential inauguration.
-President Obama will be sworn in privately on January 20th, the constitutionally-mandated date for presidential inauguration.
-Because this falls on a Sunday, the public ceremony will be held on Monday, January 21.
+He was sworn in privately on Jan.
+20th, the constitutionally-mandated date for presidential inauguration.
+Because it fell on a Sunday, the public ceremony was held on Monday, Jan.
+21.